machinelearningZH/ogd_ai-analyzer/README.md

 ## Background: Why check metadata?

-Metadata is essential for data users.
-Only with an understanding of context, methodology, content, and quality can they fully utilize the data.
-Creating good metadata requires time and effort.
-Unfortunately, not all metadata meets sufficient quality standards.
-We observe issues both in our catalog and others, such as [opendata.swiss](https://opendata.swiss/de).
+Metadata is essential for data users to fully understand context, methodology, content, and quality.
+Creating good metadata requires time and effort, yet not all metadata meets sufficient quality standards.
+We observe issues in our catalog and others, such as [opendata.swiss](https://opendata.swiss/de).

-Swiss OGD offerings follow the [DCAT-AP CH standard](https://www.dcat-ap.ch/), the «Swiss Application Profile for Data Portals and Catalogues».
-While DCAT is beneficial and widely adopted, it can be easily «hacked».
+Swiss OGD offerings follow the [DCAT-AP CH standard](https://www.dcat-ap.ch/).
+While widely adopted, it can be easily «hacked».

-- It is simple **to create a dataset entry that conforms to the standard, but lacks meaningful content**.
-You can do this, for example, by simply inputting empty strings, lists or dictionaries for mandatory fields, or by just inputting a single nonsensical element like one character or number.
+- **Dataset entries can conform to the standard but lack meaningful content** by inputting empty strings, lists or dictionaries for mandatory fields, or by inputting a single nonsensical element like one character or number
-- You can also **«misuse» the standard by copying the title into the description field**, adding no additional information.
+- **The standard can be «misused» by copying the title into the description field**, adding no additional information

-These are real issues.
-If you look at OGD catalogues, you'll easily find many of these examples and also quite a few datasets that perfectly adhere to the standard but are completely broken.
+OGD catalogues contain many such examples, plus datasets that perfectly adhere to the standard but are completely broken.

 > [!Note]
 > These problems are not the «fault» of DCAT.
 The standard is a sincere recommendation, but it cannot ensure that every entry is meaningful.
 This responsibility lies with us as data stewards and publishers.

 ### How to fix this?

-As of the time of writing, our own OGD catalog lists ~1,050 datasets and opendata.swiss lists ~14,000 datasets.
+Our OGD catalog lists ~1,050 datasets and opendata.swiss lists ~14,000 datasets.
 Manually checking each dataset for metadata quality issues is unrealistic.
-One way to address this is by developing **automatic procedures to programmatically check and highlight metadata issues**.
-This project suggests a template and hopefully some fresh ideas to achieve this.
+We address this by developing **automatic procedures to programmatically check and highlight metadata issues**.
+This project provides a template and fresh ideas to achieve this.

 ## Project Team